My wife is always shocked when I show her how much she’s saved in her 401K.

 2) Deduct Directly from Your Checking Account

-My wife and I do this with our investments and annual expenses such as tithing, brokerage account investment and annual daycare expenses.
+My wife and I do this with our investments and annual expenses; tithing, brokerage account investment and annual daycare expenses.

 We realized over the years that we can’t trust ourselves with a big pile of cash in our checking account.